qcuaeh/molalignlib/README.md

 Before installing
 -----------------

-You will need gfortran and LAPACK to build the program from source, and also Python 3 to use the Python interface.
+You will need gfortran and LAPACK to build the program from source.
 It is recommended to install them with your package manager:

 in RHEL or Fedora use *yum*